pantheon-systems/push-to-pantheon/readme.md

 The important elements to note are that:

-- the first step is checking out the code from the GitHub repository.
+- The first step in this job is the checking out the code from the GitHub repository.
+Since the repo is checked out in this first step, it should not be checked out again by the `push-to-pantheon` step.
-- the `cd` commands are used to change directories to the location of the `package.json` file.
-- the `npm ci` command is used to install the dependencies listed in the `package.json` file.
-- the `npm run build` command is used to run the build script defined in the `package.json` file.
-- the `rm .gitignore` command is used to remove the `.gitignore` file from the `css` directory.
-This allows the CSS to be committed later by the action.
+- The next step builds a CSS file that will be used by Drupal.
+It does so by using `cd` to go to the theme directory and processing a `package.json` that lives there.
+It is a question of preference for teams as to whether they want such `package.json` files living in their custom themes, the root of their projects or elsewhere.
+- After the CSS file is built a small `.gitignore` file is removed so that `push-to-pantheon` will detect, commit, and push the generated CSS that is not meant to be version controlled on GitHub.
 - the `checkout_repo` parameter is set to `false` in the step that uses this action.
 This prevents the action from checking out the code again, which would undo the work done in the previous steps.

 ### Concurrency